mattheusva/mattheusva/README.md

 ### Hey, I'm Matheus and welcome to my github!

-Migrating from journalism to tech.
+I'm a former Journalism student, learning to code.

 I'm interested in programming with JavaScript, Python, and Golang, as well as Information Security.